alanvalejo/fast-mutual-knn/README.md

 **About**

-This is an alternative Python implementation of graph construction method MkNN (Mutual k Nearest Neighbor Graph Construction), using in Berton and Lopes (2016) [1].
+This is an alternative Python implementation of graph construction method MkNN (Mutual k Nearest Neighbor Graph Construction), used in Berton and Lopes (2016) [1].
 The implementation is based on Kd-tree and Multi-threading and is faster than the original described in the paper, specially for large data sets.

 **Usage**